'The action cannot be completed because the file is open in another program' Error

 - Type system configuration in the search field on the Taskbar.

 - Open the top result and go to the Services tab.

-- Click on 'Open Task Manager.'
+- Click on Open Task Manager.

 - In the new tab, disable all listed applications one by one.

-- Close Task Manager and click 'OK' in the 'System Configuration Startup' tab.
+- Close Task Manager and click OK in the System Configuration Startup tab.

 - Restart the computer system.